 Password Management Policy

-Workstation Use Policy
+Physical Safeguards Workstation Use Policy

-Server, Desktop, and Wireless Computer System Security Policy
+Server, Workstation, and Mobile Systems Security Policy

 PROCEDURES

 Unique User Identification.
-To uniquely identify and track one user or workforce member from all others, for the purpose of access control to all networks, systems, and applications that contain EPHI, and the monitoring of access to the aforementioned networks, systems, and applications, the following procedures must be implemented:
+To uniquely identify and track one user or workforce member from all others, for the purpose of access control to all networks, systems, and applications that contain ePHI, and the monitoring of access to the aforementioned networks, systems, and applications, the following procedures must be implemented:

-Any user or workforce member that requires access to any network, system, or application that accesses, transmits, receives, or stores EPHI, must be provided with a unique User Identification string.
+Any user or workforce member that requires access to any network, system, or application that accesses, transmits, receives, or stores ePHI, must be provided with a unique User Identification string.

-When requesting access to any network, system, or application that accesses, transmits, receives, or stores EPHI, a user or workforce member must supply their previously assigned unique User Identification in conjunction with a secure password to gain access to the aforementioned networks, systems, or applications.
+When requesting access to any network, system, or application that accesses, transmits, receives, or stores ePHI, a user or workforce member must supply their previously assigned unique User Identification in conjunction with a secure password to gain access to the aforementioned networks, systems, or applications.

 Users or workforce members must not allow another user or workforce member to use their unique User Identification or Password.